Fair Use of Forex Margin in Trading

 1. Risk a fixed percentage per trade

-The common professional benchmark is 1 to 2% of account equity per trade.
+Professional risk management frameworks commonly restrict risk exposure to 1% to 2% of total account equity per individual trade.
 With leverage, your actual position size will be larger, but your defined loss is capped at that slice.

 2. Use stop losses without exception